Plans for the Elasticsearch Add-On for Heroku differ based on:

 heroku addons:upgrade foundelasticsearch:beagle-ha --app MY_APP Changing foundelasticsearch-defined-nnnnn on MY_APP from foundelasticsearch:dachs-standard to foundelasticsearch:beagle-ha... done, $201/month

-Upgrading to a new plan is done by extending the existing cluster with new nodes and migrating data from the old nodes to the new ones.
+Upgrading to a new plan may involve extending the existing cluster with new nodes and migrating data from the old nodes to the new ones.
 When the migration is finished, the old nodes are shut down and removed from the cluster.
-You can continue to search and index documents while this plan change is happening.
+For HA clusters, you can continue to search and index documents while this plan change is happening.